Using a Gravel Vacuum to Clean Aquariums

 Sometimes different accessories can be used together to produce better results.
 For example, when you want to remove debris, use a debris vacuum to absorb fish waste and other debris, then use a brush head to clean the dirt into the filter.

 We also can take sand washing heads and sand vacuums as another example.
-When you want to wash sand, you can use a sand washing head to wash large gravels, then use a sand vacuum to quickly wash sand, and separates, and removes debris.
+When you want to wash sand, you can use a sand washing head to wash large gravels, then use a sand vacuum to quickly wash sand, separate, and remove debris.
 In short, we should use these tools regularly and selectively, depending on the situation.

 Conclusion